KooperL/marketo-developer.en/help/rest-api/rest-api.md

 The following steps require admin privileges in your Marketo instance.

-For your first call to Marketo, you'll simply retrieve a lead record.
-To begin working with Marketo, you must obtain API credentials so that you can make authenticated calls to your instance.
+For your first call to Marketo, you'll retrieve a lead record.
+To begin working with Marketo, you must obtain API credentials for making authenticated calls to your instance.
 Login to your instance and go to the **Admin** -> **Users and Roles**.

 ![Admin Users and Roles](assets/admin-users-and-roles.png)